TheLandolorien/AoCSolutions/README.md

 ## Installation

-  Go to the folder of your preferenced language and follow the commands for configuration.
+  Go to the folder of your preferred language and follow the commands for configuration.

 ## Release History

-* 0.1.1 Initial release
+* 0.2.0 Initial release